Amine Salama

 Amine Salama (born 18 July 2000) is a French professional footballer who plays as a forward for club Reims.

 Club career

 A youth product of Montrouge, Salama began his senior career with Dunkerque in 2022.
 He made his professional debut with Dunkerque in a 1–1 Ligue 2 tie with Paris FC on 28 January 2022.

 In June 2022, Salama signed a four-year contract with Angers.

 On 31 January 2024, Salama was loaned by Caen.

 On 3 February 2025, he moved on loan to Torino in Italian Serie A, with an option to buy.
 He never appeared for Torino during the loan, mostly dealing with a hamstring injury.

+On 2 February 2026, he joined NAC Breda, penultimate in the Eredivisie, in the form of a loan with an option to buy.

 Personal life

 Amine Salama was born in Paris, France.
 He holds French and Moroccan nationalities.